 “I’m Injured, But I’m Okay!”

-One of may all-time favorite movie scenes is from Monty Python and the Holy Grail.
+when is it okay to be injured One of may all-time favorite movie scenes is from Monty Python and the Holy Grail.
 The scene plays out as King Arthur must battle the Black Knight who guards a bridge that King Arthur must cross.
-(The "bridge" is actually a plank of wood laid across a small trickle of water.)
+(The “bridge” is actually a plank of wood laid across a small trickle of water.)
 As the battle ensues, King Arthur hits the Black Knight with his sword and cuts off his left arm.

 At that point, King Arthur expects the Black Knight to give up and let him pass.
 But the Black Knight stands his ground declaring, “Tis but a scratch.
 I’ve had worse.”
 King Arthur then chops off the Black Knight’s right arm, to which the Black Knight responds, “It’s just a flesh wound!”